rainercedric23/docker-lemp-stack/README.md

 * `./bin/reload nginx` Recreates nginx instance
 * `./bin/reload <service_name>` Recreates any service instance

-# Notes for Webcomposer
+# Notes for stack websites

 Please check `docker-compose.yml` on the php-fpm extra host section.
-You might need to adjust your extra hosts to match your custom host file for Drupal and API layer.
+You might need to adjust your extra hosts to match your custom host file for Drupal, API layer and other sites that connect internally.

 # FAQ